Troubleshooting

-Note, if the vibratory pump is barely making any noise (a quiet hum) instead of the usual vibration sound the pump may have failed at which point you will need to replace it.
-Also, if the pressure gauge on your machine goes up to 9-10 bar pressure while attempting to run the pump then the pump is functioning but the machine may have a clog somewhere else.
+Note: if the vibratory pump is barely making any noise (a quiet hum) instead of the usual vibration sound the pump may have failed at which point you will need to replace it.
+Or, if the pressure gauge on your machine goes up to 9-10 bar pressure while attempting to run the pump then the pump is functioning but the machine may have a clog somewhere else.

 Tools Needed: